amras1/opengl-engine/README.md

 ------------
 Navigate to the build/ subdirectory and execute ``cmake ..`` for an out-of-source build, then call ``make``.
 CMake must be installed, and OpenGL and GLUT are required dependencies for this project.

-The sample program displays a textured grass floor, a skybox, plants procedurally generated using L-systems, and a particle water fountain.
+The sample program displays a textured grass floor, a skybox, plants procedurally generated using L-systems, snow, and a particle water fountain.
 Right click to change fountain settings and press escape to quit.

 Source description
 ------------------